Japanese countryside view in Wakayama

 I had wondered if it was possible to make good tea with just the sun, wind, and tea plants?
 Was it possible to get rice to grow the old way, before fertilisers packed in millions of tiny plastic pellets were invented, before herbicides and pesticides flooded the plains, poisoning the frogs and bees?
 Was it possible to not just bear living in centuries-old Japanese farmhouses—famous for their darkness and coldness, but to love living in them?

-Four years later I am happy to say that the tentative answer to all of the above is yes, and on Ryunohara Retreats I will share what we at Ryunohara (for now it is not just me but team of us here) have found with you.
+Six years later I am happy to say that the tentative answer to all of the above is yes, and on Ryunohara Retreats I will share what we at Ryunohara (for now it is not just me but team of us here) have found with you.

 Shindofuji.
 This is what Ryunohara is about.